 Changing the Text Size

-Changing the size of the text refers to making the text appearing smaller or bigger from its standard size.
+Changing the size of the text refers to making the text appearing smaller or bigger than its standard size.
 There are three options provided to you to set the size of the text that affects the readability.
+These are: